 All the functions, types and typeclasses that we’ve dealt with so far

-module, which is imported by default.
+were part of the Prelude module, which is imported by default.
 In this

 chapter, we’re going to examine a few useful modules and the functions